knoxa/knoxa.github.io/text/names/index.md

  These names cover two different people, [Sir Archibald James Murray](https://en.wikipedia.org/wiki/Archibald_Murray) and [Sir James Wolfe Murray](https://en.wikipedia.org/wiki/James_Wolfe_Murray).

+ Applying FCA produces this concept lattice:

  ![A concept lattice from names](names-fca1.svg)

+ This is the GraphML procuded by the FCA implementation in my [argumentation](https://github.com/knoxa/argumentation/tree/main) repository, loaded into yEd and exported as SVG.
+ There isn't a layout method for lattice diagrams in yEd, so I've laid this out hierarchically, and made the edges directed so that they point "upward" towards the most common attribute.
+ The attribute labels appear on the diagram beside concept nodes.
+The object labels aren't visible, but you'll see them if you open the image in a new tab and mouse over concept nodes.

+What I'd like as output is a set of objects where each represents a distinct person, with the various representation of their names as attributes.
+Ther are some things I can do:

+1. Names are equivalent if they appear at the same concept node.
+I could make a person object from each concept node that has one or more attributes.

+2. Attributes (names) towards the top of the lattice are associated with more objects (tokens) than attributes towards the bottom.
+The top attributes are therefore "longer" names that tend to have more tokens.
+I can argue that this makes them more likely to identify a specific individual.
+I could make a person object from each of of these top objects.
+Further, all the tokens relating to the name(s) in the top concept are found in the set of concepts below.
+Any name attributes associate with these concepts is constitent with the top name attribute in that it is formed from a subset of its tokens.